chilibeard/IntuneDriveMapping/Home.md

 **Display Name** - reflects the name displayed in windows explorer.

-**Security Group Filter** - enter a sam account name of an on-premises Active Directory group the user needs to be a member of.
+**Security Group Filter** - enter the sAMAccountName **without domain prefix** of an on-premises Active Directory group the user needs to be a member of.

 ## Troubleshooting